Obey (clothing brand)

-Obey Clothing (stylized in all caps) is an American streetwear company founded in 2001 by street artist and illustrator Shepard Fairey as an extension to his work in activism.
-The company appropriates themes and images used in its clothing from the John Carpenter film They Live.
+Obey Clothing (stylized in all caps) is an American streetwear company founded in 2001 by street artist and illustrator Shepard Fairey.

-The brand is known for incorporating politically and socially provocative propaganda into the designs of their clothing, such as its militaresque and working-class clothing designs.
-The logo was a physical extension of Fairey's Andre the Giant Has a Posse street art campaign, with the depiction of Andre the Giant being altered following a 1994 trademark lawsuit.
+History

+The logo and image that the brand is most associated with dates back to an image Fairey created in 1989 which was an image of Andre the Giant with the text reading "Andre the Giant Has a Posse".
+The brand's name is a reference to the John Carpenter film They Live.

 The brand has collaborated with Keith Hufnagel's HUF and Levi Strauss, as well as with artists Cope2 and Keith Haring, singer Debbie Harry, and zine Pavement Licker.